 Technology is a game-changer.
-It 's the most disruptive industry in history.
-One reason why software is so disruptive is that it has the potential to automate previously tedious tasks that required a human oversight and approach; human processes that are intrinsically prone to human error.
+It ‘s the most disruptive industry in history.
+One reason why software development is a popular career and is so disruptive is that it has the potential to automate previously tedious tasks that required a human oversight and approach; human processes that are intrinsically prone to human error.

 With new technologies come new solutions.
 Since the late 70s, software development has rapidly evolved — no longer bottlenecked by the precarious indisposition of technology not being able to evolve at the same scale.
 There ‘s never been a more exciting time in history to get involved in this industry.

 But what is a software developer?
 How do you become one?
 What kind of job can you expect to land?
 And what skills are needed to integrate into one of the fastest growing and highest paying industries in the history of mankind?

 We ‘ll help answer these looking questions for you—so you can decide what your next career choice is!